philadams-zz/philadams.net/src/quotes.md

 > Life is either daring adventure or nothing at all. _Helen Keller_

 -
+> The highest result of education is tolerance. _Helen Keller_

+-
 > What's in store for me in the direction I don't take? _Jack Kerouac_

 -